prettiest trees to plant

 So long as you have the space, you can’t go wrong planting a few nut trees!
 We live in the southern United States, so the most popular nut trees are pecans and black walnut.

-Did you know that pecan trees are the only native nut tree in the USA?
+Did you know pecan trees are the only native nut trees in the USA?

 The pecan trees we have on our property bring us so much joy.
-They taste amazing and we save so much money.
+They taste amazing, and we save so much money.
 Also, I know that no pesticides have been sprayed on those trees!
+Read more about planting food that grows on trees.

-The benefit of nuts are endless.
-They can be used to make all kinds of foods and nut milks.
-They provide lots of healthy fats, vitamins, minerals, fiber, and protein.
-Not to mention, the store well!
+Nuts have endless benefits.
+They can be used to make all kinds of foods and nut milk.
+They provide many healthy fats, vitamins, minerals, fiber, and protein.
+Not to mention, they store well.

 Wonderful Edible Nut Trees